 Other than all the sophisticated ways to prevent geo-tagging and location discovery, it’s also a prudent strategy to not reveal even the slightest hints of your personal profile.

 If, for example, you live in Los Angeles, then be very cautious about even mentioning things like California, West Coast, or nearby cities.
-That allows people to narrow down on your location much more tightly than before.
+That allows people to narrow down on your location.

-We’re human and therefore fallible.
-It’s always important to trust your gut – if you receive a random email from someone claiming to have read your blog and wanting to meet up for a coffee to discuss it – don’t assume it’s a well-wisher.
+We’re human and therefore fallible, so it’s always important to trust your gut.
+For example, if you receive a random email from someone claiming to have read your blog and wanting to meet up for a coffee to discuss it, don’t assume it’s a well-wisher.

-Take extreme precautions – ask for evidence of the person’s identity via a photocopy of their passport or driver’s license.
+Take extreme precautions and ask for evidence of the person’s identity via a photocopy of their passport or driver’s license.
 See if it checks out.
-And make sure the person in question isn’t a security agent out to nab you.

 Actually, it’ll just make your life easier if you simply refuse to physically meet anyone that pings you after having read your blog.
-Just maintain a professional approach – say you’d prefer to interact via email and that you’re uncomfortable with an online-to-offline scenario.
+Just maintain a professional approach and say you’d prefer to interact via email.

 To ensure your blog is secure from attacks and malware, it’s recommended that you not allow comments or other means of input such as newsletter signups, account registration, and search.

-The premise here is that the person looking to write a blog anonymously doesn’t wish to monetize it via Google adsense or native advertising.
-Hence one doesn’t need to build a critical mass of users – these strategies are generally deployed to grow traffic and pop up on search engine results.
+The premise here is that the person looking to write a blog anonymously doesn’t wish to monetize it via Google AdSense or native advertising.
+Hence one doesn’t need to build a critical mass of users.
+These strategies are generally deployed to grow traffic and improve search engine results.

-The threat of malware is largely nullified if these aren’t an option at all.
+The threat of malware is largely nullified if these aren’t options at all.